Ukraine: German foreign minister says 'Russia's war is a turning point' | DW | 01.03.2022

 "You say you are acting in self defense, but the whole world, watched as you built up your troops over months in the preparation for this attack," Baerbock said.

 Russia was accused of abusing its power as a permanent member of the UN Security Council.
-Baerbock had scathing message for her Russian counterpart Sergey Lavrov.
+Baerbock had scathing message for her Russian counterpart.
 "Mr Lavrov, you can deceive yourself, but you won't deceive us," the foreign minister said.

 Baerbock said she had the immense privilege of growing up in peace and security and referenced the founding of the United Nations following World War II, which she said was a "ruthless war launched by Nazi Germany."